collinalexbell/HackMatrix/game-design.md

 ### What version will I launch
 - Portland
+- Maybe other cities
 ### Pitch
 - HackMatrix engine
-- City of Cybernetics replica of Portland
+- UrbaNetica replica of Portland
 - Multiplayer
 p.276: interest curves: 2134 (higher, more exciting)
 ### Perks